 The Faculty of Architecture at the Budapest University of Technology and Economics focuses on training highly professional experts in architectural engineering who are aware of the social and cultural implications of their profession.
 Versatility is emphasised so that students will gain fundamental knowledge and abilities in every possible field of architecture and be able to find work in a highly competitive job market, and in any building- or design-related area of consulting, construction, and management.
-The 5-year program in English leads directly to an MSc degree in Architecture and Architectural Engineering (Dipl.
-Ing.
-Arch.), but it is also possible to graduate as a Bachelor of Science in Architecture.
+The Academic Programs of the Faculty of Architecture in English are as follows: